Is there anything more satisfying than hearing a talented slide guitarist letting rip up and down the fretboard?

 For an instrument that’s so heavily dependent upon shredding scales and fancy chords today, it’s amazing that slide guitar still manages to blow the minds of listeners almost a century after being popularised by the American bluesmen of the early 20th century.

-Today, we’re tipping our hats to Southern guitar culture and checking out the 15 greatest slide guitarists of all time, diving into some of their most seminal solos as well as the gear and technique that’s helped them along the way.
+Today, we’re raising the action of our guitars and tipping our hats to Southern guitar culture to check out the 15 greatest slide guitarists of all time, diving into some of their most seminal solos as well as the gear and technique that’s helped them along the way.

 The undisputed GOAT.
-In his all-too-short career as a guitarist, Duane Allman took slide guitar and flipped it straight on its own head with his session work in the late ‘60s and the subsequent release of the first Allman Brothers Band record in 1969, blowing the minds of his fans and contemporaries alike.
+In his all-too-short career as a guitarist, Duane Allman took slide guitar and flipped it straight on its own head with his session work in the late ‘60s and the subsequent release of the first Allman Brothers Band record in 1969, with his uncanny style blowing the minds of his fans and contemporaries alike.

 One such fan was none other than Eric Clapton, who invited Duane to perform lead guitar on his 1970 LP Layla & Other Assorted Love Songs, with his slide work on the album’s title track being considered by many to be the greatest of all time.